FelixLiman/memorize/README.md

 Supports
 -------------

-This project is supported by Standford University.
+This project is supported by Stanford University.